QuanyuTang/ep513-arb-certification/README.md

 # Certified mesh bound (Arb / python-flint)

-Companion code for the certified mesh maximum computation appearing in our forthcoming paper.
+Companion code for the certified mesh maximum computation appearing in paper (arXiv:2602.12217): https://arxiv.org/abs/2602.12217

 This repository contains a single script `cert_mesh_arb.py` that computes a **rigorous upper bound** for a mesh maximum using Arb ball arithmetic via `python-flint` (FLINT/Arb bindings for Python).